maziac/dezogif/documentation/Design.md

 # TODO

+## If dezogif is activated (NMI) after the screensaver has started
+Then no text is seen.
+Maybe wrong ULA mode.
+(one can see some characters where the screensavers rectangle has been at last.
+Maybe the colorscreen has been moved?)

+## Remove
+'No response received from remote ...' in DeZog if Core 03.01.10 is implemented.

+## Document

+When leaving i/o mode, joystick operation resumes after ~64 scan lines have passed.
+Otherwise I would have to wait 64 scan lines.

+## Test UART without joy port

 ## Stack corruption

 Check that there is no stack corruption for NMI.
 Also, dass ich nicht zusätzlich etwas auf dem stack ablege.

 ## Stackless anzeigen

 Vielleicht sollte ich den Stackless mode anzeigen.

 ## Test other joystick